United States Overseas Airlines: USOA

-USOA was incorporated in Delaware on 28 January 1949, but it was only in December 1950 that the letter of registration was transferred from OAT to USOA, making it an airline.
+United States Overseas Airlines was incorporated in Delaware on 28 January 1949, but it was only in December 1950 that the letter of registration was transferred from OAT to USOA, making it an airline.
 By 1953, USOA had five DC-4 aircraft.
 USOA or its predecessor, OAT, participated in the Berlin Airlift, provided air transport in support of the Korean War, flew refugees from the Hungarian Revolution of 1956, what was then Belgian Congo, for the Military Air Transport Service and the Navy's domestic Quicktrans system.
 From the early 1950s until it started to collapse in the early 1960s, USOA was always one of the largest irregular/supplemental air carriers by revenue (see table below).
 In 1957, USOA was viewed as a perfectly acceptable choice but came second in the CAB case in which Trans Caribbean Airways (a smaller supplemental, but one with a better record of profitability and deeper presence in the Puerto Rico market) won a certificate to fly from New York to Puerto Rico and the Caribbean.
 Unfortunately for USOA, Trans Caribbean's certification turned out to be the only time the CAB ever elevated a supplemental to that status.
 In 1960, employment exceeded 500.
 As shown in the below table, peak revenue was 11.8 million dollars in 1959, equivalent to over $125 million in 2024 terms.